psy777/order-management-system/README.md

 python upgrade.py --remote upstream --branch master --skip-deps
 ```

+On success the command prints where the backup archive lives (under
-If anything goes wrong during the process you can find the generated backup
+`upgrade_backups/`) and the previous/current Git revisions.
+If anything goes
+wrong you can restore the backup through the `/api/import-data` endpoint or the
-under `upgrade_backups/` and restore the previous state via the `/api/import-data`
-endpoint or the `services.backup` helpers.
+`services.backup` helpers.

 ## Schema-driven records